esteinig/nanoq/README.md

 ## Purpose

-`Nanoq` implements fast sequence read and quality filtering and produces simpel reports.
+`Nanoq` implements fast sequence read and quality filtering and produces simple summary reports.
 Quality scores are computed for basecalls from nanopore sequencing data, as outlined in the [technical documentation](https://community.nanoporetech.com/technical_documents/data-analysis/) or in this [blog post](https://gigabaseorgigabyte.wordpress.com/2017/06/26/averaging-basecall-quality-scores-the-right-way/).

 ## Install